hltj/vertx-future-utils/README.md

         .applift((i1, i2, d) -> i1 * i2 * d);
 ```

-In fact, it's unnecessary to introduce so many temporary variables, we can use `FutureTuple3#defaults()` to simplify it:
+In fact, it's unnecessary to introduce so many temporary variables, we can use `FutureTuple3#defaults()` to simplify it.
+e.g.:

 ``` java
 Future<Double> productFuture = tuple(futureA, futureB, futureC)